mkonji008/terraform-collection/README.md

 3. **Region**:
    - By default, the region is set to `us-west-2`.
 If you'd like to change the region, update the `region` variable in `terraform.tfvars`:
      ```hcl
-     region = "us-west-2"  # Replace with the AWS region you want to use
+     region = "us-west-2"  # check region for deployment
      ```
    - Alternatively, you can override the region in `terraform.tfvars` or set it as an environment variable.

 4. **Instance Type**:
    - The default instance type is `t2.micro`, which falls within the AWS free tier.
 If you'd like to change the instance type (for example, to `t3.medium`), update the `instance_type` variable in `terraform.tfvars`:
      ```hcl
-     instance_type = "t2.micro"  # Adjust if needed
+     instance_type = "t2.micro"  # default is free tier w/t2.micro but if not enough horse power bump it up... just be wary of costs.
      ```
    - This will configure the Kubernetes master and worker nodes with the specified instance type.

 5. **AMI ID**:
    - The AMI ID for the EC2 instances is also customizable.
 If you want to use a specific AMI, you can change the `ami_id` variable in `terraform.tfvars`:
      ```hcl
-     ami_id = "ami-0d8f6eb4f641d4849"  # Replace with the AMI ID of your choice
+     ami_id = "ami-0d8f6eb4f641d4849"  # default is amazon linux 2..  if you change this you'll need to modify the master/worker scripts to accommodate.
      ```

 6. **Instance Tags**: